Please provide your zip code to see plans in your area.

 Medicare.gov contains a treasure trove of contact information and details about Medicare coverage.
 For contact information, visit the contact page of the website and enter your state or territory; then choose the organization or topic from a dropdown menu.

-For complete “do-it-yourself” Medicare access, visit MyMedicare.gov, and set up your own account with a user name and password.
+For complete “do-it-yourself” Medicare access, visit MyMedicare.gov, and set up your own account with a username and password.
 Your own MyMedicare.gov account will allow you to:

 State Health Insurance Assistance Programs (SHIPs) are free volunteer-based Medicare counseling services available in each state.
 These programs provide unbiased counseling about Medicare questions – including details about coverage, benefits, and costs (such as premiums, deductibles, and coinsurance).
 SHIPs can also assist beneficiaries with complaints or appeals.
 Importantly, SHIPs can also assist with coverage changes like choosing the right Medicare Advantage or Part D plan for your needs.

-Although Social Security and Medicare are linked in many ways, the Social Security Administrations manages enrollment and eligibility for Medicare benefits.
+Although Social Security and Medicare are linked in many ways, the Social Security Administration manages enrollment and eligibility for Medicare benefits.
 These are the times when you should call Social Security (1-800-772-1213) instead of Medicare:

 Do not call 1-800-MEDICARE if you have specific questions about your Medicare Advantage (Part C) or Part D plan.
 Because these policies are administered by private insurers, you must contact your plan insurer directly (or your agent/broker).
 This includes questions on plan premiums, deductibles, claims status, and other issues that are plan-specific.
 (Medicare can sometimes assist with Medigap claims issues, though, if your Medigap plan is not receiving claims once they’ve been processed by Original Medicare.)